-I am delighted to welcome you to Holywell School: a 9-13 Middle School with 710 students in Cranfield, Bedfordshire.
+I am delighted to welcome you to Holywell School: a 9-13 Middle School with 720 students in Cranfield, Bedfordshire.
 We are a caring, distinctively Christian, community-focussed Church of England School in the Diocese of St Albans.
 We aim to continue the historic tradition of Church of England Schools by providing a values-inspired education of the highest quality within the context of Christian belief and practice.
 As a school, we are a loving, supportive community with high aspirations for all.
 We promote inclusion, we are proud to belong and we value each individual.
 We look after each other, believe in second chances and aim to be the best we can be so we can serve and support the common good.

-At Holywell our vision is:
+At Holywell, our vision is that everyone in our community chooses to: